kswltd/kimsungwook.github.io/_posts/2020-01-19-ICC-Foundations-of-Fluency.md

   - Rugby: Conversing with people is more like a battle (e.g. South America)
     - E.g. A Columbian guy gets in a business meeting with four Japanese business men.

-# 2. Understanding the US classroom learning environment:
+# 2. Understanding the US classroom learning environment

 > "So, what I had to do in order to become a good TA for American students was adapt myself to the way in the US teachers and TAs are supposed to interact with their students...
 In my case, I forced myself to start with examples instead of with theory if I speak with American students...
 If I speak with American students, I always try to use a more practical approach, staring with applications, examples.
 Even if I think that theory should always come before the application..."

-# 3. Robust Teaching Fluency:
+# 3. Robust Teaching Fluency
 An overview of the language skills needed to interact with learners

 - To explain Newton's First Law of Motion (A body in motion stays in motion unless acted on by an external force), use these steps: